An early Tuesday fire destroyed the vehicle maintenance facility for the Missouri State Highway Patrol and damaged more than a dozen vehicles.

 Missouri’s Capitol will be quieter this week as state lawmakers take a weeklong spring break.

-A Missouri House panel has endorsed legislation that would move the state’s presidential primary to March 15.
+Missouri’s Republican-led House has passed legislation setting the state’s 2016 presidential primary for March 15.